If someone smokes outside, do they bring thirdhand smoke indoors with them?

 Thirdhand smoke is the chemical residue from tobacco smoke.
 It is also called “tobacco smoke residue” or “stale tobacco smoke.”
 The chemicals in thirdhand smoke are toxic to humans, especially children.
-It can linger for years in dust and on household surfaces.
+Thirdhand smoke chemical residue can linger for years in dust and on household surfaces.
 It can also become embedded in carpets, furniture, clothes, and building materials.
 It is difficult and expensive to remove.

-When someone who smokes outside enters a car or home, they bring thirdhand smoke with them.
-Often, they will smell like tobacco smoke.
-But even if they don’t, thirdhand smoke is still carried on their clothes, skin, hair, and even in the breath they exhale.
+When someone who smokes outside enters a home, car, or other enclosed space, such as a movie theater, hospital, or public transportation, they bring thirdhand smoke with them.
+Often, they will smell like tobacco smoke, but even if they don’t, they still carry thirdhand smoke chemicals on their clothes, skin, hair, mouth, and breath.
 We smell tobacco smoke when the thirdhand smoke chemicals are released into the air, a process known as off-gassing.
-Some of these chemicals in the air are recognized by the odor receptors in our noses, and our brains tells us that this is the unpleasant smell of stale tobacco smoke.
+Some of these chemicals in the air are recognized by the odor receptors in our noses, and our brains tell us that this is the unpleasant smell of stale tobacco smoke.

-Once this tobacco residue is brought inside, the effects are similar to when someone smokes a cigarette inside the car or home.
-The gases and particles in the tobacco residue on the smoker’s hands, clothes, skin, and hair can be transferred, stick to, and ultimately become embedded in materials and objects.
-In your home, these include carpets, walls, furniture, blankets, and toys.
-In your car, these include the seat covers, steering wheel, floor mats, and ceiling liner.
+Once this tobacco residue is brought inside, the effects are similar to when someone smokes a cigarette inside your car or home.
+The gases and particles in the tobacco residue on the hands, clothes, skin, and hair of the person who smoked can be transferred, stick to, and ultimately become embedded in materials and objects.
+In your home and workplace, these include carpets, walls, furniture, blankets, and toys.
+In your car, these include the seats, steering wheel, floor mats, and ceiling liner.
 The gases and particles can also be released into the air and accumulate in dust.
-As a result, people and pets may be exposed to toxic thirdhand smoke, even though no cigarettes were smoked inside your car or home.
+As a result, people and pets may be exposed to toxic thirdhand smoke even though no one smoked inside your car or home.

-• Wash clothes worn while smoking every day to avoid release of toxic compounds into the air.
+2. Wash clothes worn while smoking each day to avoid releasing toxic compounds into the air.

 Be sure to thank them for helping to protect you and your loved ones from toxic thirdhand smoke.